 The Soundcrash Funk & Soul Weekender is an unmissable experience for anyone who loves soulful music!

 The atmosphere is always electric, and the international acts lineup guarantees a fun-filled night.
 Plus, there’s a great selection of food and drinks on offer.
-So make sure you don’t miss out on this one-of-a-kind event in June.
+So make sure you don’t miss out on this one-of-a-kind event that takes place in June or July.

 3. Wychwood Festival, Cheltenham Racecourse